The Personal Self-Concept Questionnaire (PSQ)

-The Personal Self-Concept Questionnaire (PSQ) measures self-concept based on responses to 18 items, which are grouped into four categories: Self-fulfilment, Autonomy, Honesty, and Emotional self-concept.
+The Personal Self-Concept Questionnaire (PSQ) measures self-concept based on ratings of 18 items, which are grouped into four categories: Self-fulfilment, autonomy, honesty, and emotional self-concept.

 Reliability and Validity

-Data analysis supported a four-dimensional model (see the categories above).
-Positive correlations with other self-concept measures were significant.
+Data analysis supported a four-dimensional model (see the four categories above).
+Positive correlations with other self-concept measures were statistically significant.

 The authors estimated it took about 10 minutes to complete the PSQ.